 - Arabic, Islamic and Social Studies

-All seven areas are used to plan your child's learning and activities and are designed to be flexible so that staff can follow each child's unique needs and interests.
+All eight areas are used to plan your child's learning and activities and are designed to be flexible so that staff can follow each child's unique needs and interests.

 The principles which guide the work of all early years' practitioners are grouped into four themes: